TheJelmega/prog-lang/design/README.md

 Interface objects have the same layout as the value the interface that implements it.

-> Note: THis is for the interface object itself, not a type containing the object, such as a reference.
+> _Note_: THis is for the interface object itself, not a type containing the object, such as a reference.

 ### 10.4.10.
 Closure layout